 This devotional series focuses on communing with God, the One who is near, and exploring what it means to be “gates of heaven” on the earth.
 This idea presents itself in Genesis with Jacob, and in the New Testament through the life of Jesus and at Pentecost.
-We created this series as a way for anyone around the world to engage with the theme of our upcoming Heaven Come Conference: “God is Near”.

 What Pentecost signifies for all believers is that “the gate of heaven” is not just something real, or merely with us (Jesus), but now in us, alive and active.
 Again, this phrase refers to living aware of the full reality of God’s intentions on the earth, His capability, and His desire to work through our lives.